How Lego, EZ-Robot, First Robotics, and Vex Stack Up

 Have you ever wondered how one robotics platform stacks up versus the rest?

-Over the past 2 years we've spoken with several hundred teachers who have direct experience teaching with the educational robotics platforms that we'll be reviewing.
-We've also demonstrated robotics to more than 10,000 students.
+We've spoken with hundreds of teachers who have direct experience teaching with the educational robotics platforms that we'll be reviewing.
+We've also demonstrated robotics to more than 14,000 students.
 The opinions expressed here are a combination of educators and student feedback, as well as our own experiences.

 In the interest of disclosure, we do sell and promote EZ-Robot (one of the robots reviewed in this article), however, the opinions expressed below are based on thousands of hours of research and discussions with educators as well as our own hands-on experience.